YusufBhatti/PPE_Project/README.md

 [PPE_Scripts](https://github.com/YusufBhatti/PPE_Project/tree/master/PPE_Scripts) is a software tool used to produce the initial settings and then run the simulations using several tools I developed.

 [Python_Scripts](https://github.com/YusufBhatti/PPE_Project/tree/master/Python_Scripts) is the stage where all simulations have already been cleaned and post-processed, ready for emulating and analysis.

+Contact me on y.bhatti@sron.nl for more details on this repository